phpcr/phpcr-api-tests/README.md

 Although generically useable this checkout comes with fixtures and data for the Jackalope API tests.

+TODO

+* clean out the jackalope references and move all jackalope specific stuff (the .jars and so on) into the jackalope api-tests folder.
+These tests should be clean.
+The only relevant folders are tests and fixtures, plus the .sample files, the rest should go out of this.
+* convert all fixtures into system view to have the expected types
+* implement missing tests and fix wrong tests if any

 [http://liip.to/jackalope](http://liip.to/jackalope)

 * ebi at liip.ch